leeunam/leeunam/README.md

 ## Curiosity:
 - I have been editing videos for over 3 years.
 - I like reading HQ's in my free time.
+- A phrase I like is: _“As is a tale, so is life: not how long it is, but how good it is, is what matters.”_ <br> ~ Seneca

 ## Buddy:
 My buddy is [Yuri Toledo](https://github.com/YuriFAToledo)